CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/006/LOGs.md

 - [ ] Identify and describe the various types of scope in JavaScript
 - [ ] Explain why it is important to avoid "polluting the global scope"
+- [ ] Explain how functions provide one mechanism to avoid polluting the global scope
 - [ ] Define the term **function** in JavaScript
 - [ ] Identify various built-in functions
 - [ ] Use the built-in `alert()` and `prompt()` functions to interact with the user